 Change is always on the agenda

-Change models are helpful and I have found with clients that any approach to change and, therefore, the preferred model, depends pretty much on the situation and the preference of the person wanting to instigate the change, and if they are awake to change.
+Change models are helpful and I have found with clients that any approach to change and, therefore, the preferred model, depends pretty much on the situation.
+It also is about the preference of the person wanting to instigate the change, and if they are awake to change.

 Levels of change are best described in Bandler and Grinder’s “NLP Logical levels” which is for me one of the most helpful models because it clearly describes the hierarchy of change.

 There are many more models out there, so why is it then when change is happening, even when teams are aware of the Kubler-Ross change curve, does it often become so distasteful, stressful frightening and difficult?
 Is it simply because the experience of actually going through change is much messier than the models lead us to believe it will be?

 Through years of experience of leading change and helping to lead change, I have found some common factors which help to make the process of change much easier, less painful and less problematical.
 These factors I call AWAKE.
 I am not a big fan of acronyms but without any effort, the five factors fit, so without apology I present them in this way because you never know, thinking of AWAKE might help you to remember these factors the next time you are involved in a change, whether personal or work based.

 The five factors in awake to change are all about the energy which is brought to the change.
 It doesn’t matter which model is used if the underlying energy isn’t right then the change will be more difficult; take longer and be riskier.
 I have broken the factors down as follows.